Nottingham-CTU/Validation-Tweaker/README.md

 This will raise a field validation error if a date after the current date is entered into a date or datetime field.
 This can be overridden on a per-field basis with the **@ALLOWFUTURE** action tag.

-### Don't allow entry of dates in the past
-*This feature is deprecated and only available to administrators on REDCap v12.1.0 and later, except where it has been previously enabled.
-It is recommended that the dynamic min/max range limits be used instead.*

-This will raise a field validation error if a date before a defined value is entered into a date or datetime field.
-This can either be a fixed date value, or can be the date entered in a specific field on the record.
-If both a fixed date and a date field are specified, the validation will be performed using the most recent date of the two.
-This can be overridden on a per-field basis with the **@ALLOWPAST** action tag.

-Note that when a date field is specified, the validation will only take effect once a value *has been submitted* for the field.
-This is therefore not a reliable means of validating dates on the same form as the defined comparison field.

 ### Provide option on surveys to continue regardless of whether required fields are complete
 On surveys, if there are required fields which have not been completed, provide the respondant with the option to *continue anyway*.
 This will, following a warning, allow them to proceed despite the